Griffith-Stites/Linearity-Zine/README.md

 * [Resources](https://www.mstites.com/Linearity-Zine/resources)

 ### Contributing
-If you have any ideas, feel free to reach out to gjstites@gmail.com with any of your feedback.
-You can also modify the zine for your own use as long as you accredit Griffith Stites and Alex Luna for creation of the original zine.
+If you have any ideas, feel free to reach out to maevestites@gmail.com with any of your feedback.
+You can also modify the zine for your own use as long as you accredit Maeve Stites and Alex Luna for creation of the original zine.

 ### Authors
-This educational Zine was designed, created, and edited by Alex Luna and Griffith Stites.
+This educational Zine was designed, created, and edited by Alex Luna and Maeve Stites.
 See more [about us](https://www.mstites.com/Linearity-Zine/about-us).